Changeling Playable Race Guide for DnD 5e

 If you want to take advantage of a Changeling’s shapechanging abilities, you’re going to need great charisma to make sure you’re not found out as soon as someone talks to you.
 Unfortunately, this rules out classes like barbarians, fighters, artificers and wizards.
 It’s possible to make these classes work, but you’d need to sacrifice another ability for the boost in charisma, and even then, they’d be less effective.

-A lack of skill variety also harms a lot of these classes too as with 4 charisma skills plus things like insight, stealth and perception needed, these classes will have to sacrifice something.
+A lack of skill variety also harms a lot of these classes too as with 4 charisma skills plus things like insight, stealth and perception needed, these classes will have to sacrifice a little too much in the skill department to be truly effective.

 When not shapechanging, Changelings look similar to other fey humanoids.
 Their skin is a very pale white colour and their hair is typically white or silver too.